Back

 Employers will need to fill some 2.2 million new project management-oriented roles each year through 2027.
 (Project Management Institute)

-PM 301 - Project Execution, Monitoring & Control, Implementation & Closure
+PM 301 Project Execution, Monitoring & Control (3 credits)

 Learn More